View on GitHub

 4. The configuration file itself is also monitored and automatically reloaded if it changes.

-Command Execution Processing Method
+Command Execution Handling

 Important: Commands are executed sequentially.